rehierl/node-tree-outliner/3-2-0-design-3.md

 not relevant.
 That is, if a loose association can be seen to be equal to a strict association.

+From this point on, all associations (strict/explicit or loose/implicit) are considered to be semantically equivalent.
+Because of that, this perspective is a necessity.

 Because of that, any rooted path in this context can be reduced to a path which ends with a strictly associated node.
 That is, because the remainder of a path, that passes through such a node, will not change the path's characteristics any